adl/seminator-docker/README.md

    your computer, use another number.

-   Once connected, your navigator should display a file listing containing this readme file, and a subdirectory `notebooks/` containing the example notebooks of seminator.
+   Once connected, your navigator should display a file listing containing this README file, and a subdirectory `notebooks/` containing the example notebooks of seminator.

    In addition to replaying those notebooks, or creating new ones, you